jessepav/lacygoill-wiki-backup/admin/systemd.md

 ## My custom service is not executed!

-For every executable you invoke, write a FULL path.
+For every executable you invoke, write a *full* path.

 If that doesn't help, have a look at `$ journalctl -b`.
 The service must have written why it failed.